 On 2nd November 2016, CIPD published its 17th annual absence management survey results.
 For me, the interesting finding were not the headline figures of the report but that the sample size had nearly doubled, reaching 1091 respondents.
 For years, the group size has fluctuated both sides of the 600 mark.
 Continue reading

 CIPD and Simplyhealth have released the results of their annual Absence Management Survey 2015.
-The headline finding is a slightly higher level of absence at 6.9 days per employee per year compared to last year’s figure of 6.6 days.
-The survey sample size this year was smaller at just 578 companies and, according to the absence levels breakdown table, only 396 (69%) of the respondents could report what their absence level was.
+The headline finding is a slightly higher level of absence at 6.9 days per employee per year compared to 6.6 last year.
+The survey sample size this year was smaller at just 578 companies.
+According to the absence levels breakdown table, only 396 (69%) of the respondents could report what their absence level was.
 Continue reading

 HR Software Show 2015 is taking place soon on 17-18 June in London.
 The exhibition showcases newcomers as well as household names in HR tech.
 If you are on the market for upgrading your systems, the event gives you a great chance to browse your options.
 It’s also a great place to see what is new in the HR Software sphere and what new features have been brought out.
 Continue reading